Can I do a Castor Oil Pack without the pack / compress?

 Castor Oil Packs ended up being my saving grace.
 I’m not surprised, as I began my research and found that this practice dates back to biblical times.
 It is mentioned in the ancient Chinese and Indian medical texts as well as practiced by the ancient Mediterranean and Egyptian cultures.

-Castor Oil Packs are not the new kids on the block, rather, they are the most important tool that fundamentally supports all other treatments.
-No treatment is like the Castor Oil Pack and the beauty of it is that now it’s easy, and it can be done in the comfort of your home.
+Castor Oil Packs are not the new kids on the block, rather, they are the most important tool that fundamentally supports all other wellness practices.
+No other self-care tool is quite like the Castor Oil Pack and the beauty of it is that now it’s easy, and it can be done in the comfort of your home.

 Innovative Castor Oil Pack Design